breakspear/bdtoolkit/README.md

     end
 ```

-## Plotting Panels
+## Display Panels

-The plotting tools (panels) are modular by design so that custom panels may be written by the user.
+The plotting tools (display panels) are modular by design so that custom panels may be written by the user.
 The standard panels are located in the *bdtoolkit/panels* directory.
-These include time portraits, phase portraits, space-time plots, correlation plots, latex equations and solver statistics.
-The user may load any panel into the graphic toolbox at run-time.
-For convenience, the toolbox pre-loads panels that are listed in the model's *sys.panels* options.
+The list of standard panels continues to grow.
+It currently includes time portraits, phase portraits, space-time plots, linear correlation, Hilbert transforms, latex equations and solver statistics.
+The user may load any of these panels into the toolbox at run-time.
+The toolbox also pre-loads those panels that are listed in the model's *sys.panels* options.
 A typical example is the *bdLatexPanel* which displays mathematical equations using latex.
 The following example is from *LinearODE.m* which implements a coupled pair of linear Ordinary Differential Equations.

 ```matlab
     sys.panels.bdLatexPanel.title = 'Equations';